 For example, REFER is palindromic, but not levidromic, because its pair is not a new word.

 As mentioned above, there are millions of palindromes.
 There are only a few thousand levidromes.
 From Latin, "Lev" means "light in weight".
 So in orders of magnitude, thousands is definitely "lighter in weight" than millions.
 The "drome" comes from Palindrome, because of the backward spelling.
-So in our opinion, the word "Levidrome" is a good fit from a Latin origin perspective as well as the original perspective from Levi.
+The word "Levidrome" is a good fit from a Latin origin perspective.